Refinishing DIY Hardwood Flooring

 Refinishing your Hardwood Flooring can be done in a few steps...

-- After everything has been sanded down to your liking, dampen a cloth or even a microfiber mop with mineral spirits and wipe up any excess dirt, debris or dust that your vacuum may have not picked up.
+- Wash the Floors - After everything has been sanded down to your liking, dampen a cloth or even a microfiber mop with mineral spirits and wipe up any excess dirt, debris or dust that your vacuum may have not picked up.
 This is an important step so do not skip it!
 Take your time and make sure the floors are as clean as possible before proceeding.

 - Apply a New Finish - Once the floors are sanded and cleaned, it's time to apply a new finish.
 Grab a paint brush that is about four inches in width and apply your selected base coat of sealer.
 Begin at the edges of the room firs and make sure to follow the boards lengthwise with your coating.
 The base coat should be applied lightly, be careful not to use too much.
 Have a plan in mind and always work toward the door so you don't get stuck in the middle of the room.
 Now if you really want to cut down on time after you do the edging with the brush, you can opt out of using it on the rest of the room if you purchase a synthetic fiber floor finishing applicator.
 As stated before apply an even coat that isn't too thick.
-And please don't paint yourself into a corner! :)

-- Once you are finished with the base coat you will need to let it dry.
+- Let it Dry - Once you are finished with the base coat you will need to let it dry.
 This generally takes about 2 hours but make sure to allow for the recommended drying time according to your specific sealant product.
 Always give the base coat enough time to properly cure before applying another coat.

-- Now that it is nice and dry, grab another paint brush (unused) as well as a new synthetic applicator if you chose to use one and apply a top coating of water based polyurethane.
+- Apply a Top Coat - Once the base coat is dry, grab another paint brush (unused) as well as a new synthetic applicator if you chose to use one and apply a top coating of water based polyurethane to the floors.
 Makes sure you do this exactly as you did the sealant layer, starting at the edges with the paint brush and then moving to the center.
 Make sure to go in the same directions with the brush as before.

-A lot simpler than you thought right?
-Well good for you, your well on your way to becoming a DIY Flooring Expert!
+Refinishing your floor is a lot simpler than you thought right?
+Well good for you, you're well on your way to becoming a DIY Flooring Expert!